laboratropics/laboratropics.github.io/_pages/contact.md

 ---
-layout: default
+layout: page
 permalink: /contact/
-title: Laboratropics | Contact
+title: Contact Info
 ---

 # How to get in contact with us